fmalina/revisions-blocl/activism/debtgeneration.md

 to wait to recoup that investment.
 You need stability.

 Investment today, as far as the banks are concerned, is all about speculation.
-To speculate you don’t need any real world stuff at all.
+To speculate you don't need any real world stuff at all.
 It’s about betting on derivatives and credit default swaps and otherworldly stuff for rewards that are instantaneous.